AlenQi/AlenQi.github.io/README.md

 ```
 hexo new post IMAPOST
 hexo serve // run hexo in local environment
-hexo clean && hexo deploy // hexo will push the static files automatically into the specific branch(gh-pages) of your repo!
+hexo clean && hexo deploy // hexo will push the static files automatically into the specific branch(master) of your repo!
 ```